-You’re just getting started, you don’t need to go and drop $2000 on a direct drive wheel and another $500+ on a load cell pedals.
+You’re just getting started, you don’t need to go and drop $2000 on a direct drive wheel and another $500+ on load cell pedals.
 What you do need though is a basic force feedback wheel and a set of basic pedals.
 The keyword there is force feedback.
 Most wheels these days are force feedback but there are some very cheap and nasty options out there that don’t have force feedback.
 Avoid these at all costs.

 The Logitech G29/G920 is pretty much the go-to for entry-level kits.
 You’ll get a force-feedback wheel with a heap of buttons and dials, padel shifters, and a set of potentiometer pedals with a clutch pedal.
 If you’re wanting to save some money, see if you can pick one up used.
-They’re everywhere on the second-hand marketplaces (Craigslist, eBay, Amazon, etc) so you won’t have any trouble finding them.
+They’re everywhere on second-hand marketplaces (Craigslist, eBay, Amazon, etc) so you won’t have any trouble finding them.

 If you’re looking for second-hand gear, you can even check out the older Logitech wheels such as the G27 or even the Driving Force GT.
 To put things in perspective for you the Driving Force GT is a step below the G27, and the G27 is the predecessor to the G29/G920.
 You’ll notice a difference in quality between the G27 and the Driving Force GT but there isn’t as big of a difference (in my opinion) between the G27 and the G29/G920 as far as the feel of the wheel when driving goes.
 Long story short – try and pick up a G27 or a G29/G920 if you can second hand.
 If you happen to find a Driving Force GT and feel that will cover all you need, then that’s a great buy in its own right.

 Personally, when I started sim racing with a wheel I had a Driving Force GT and then later upgraded to a G27 which is still in perfect working order today almost seven years later.
 You’ll save a fair chunk of money by buying the Logitech wheels second-hand and they’re built like tanks so should last you many years to come.
-If I was looking to buy a wheel for the first time again, I would go a second hard G29/G920.
+If I was looking to buy a wheel for the first time again, I would go with a second hard G29/G920.